-During the attack, Spencer denied any planning for the shooting, claiming, "I just thought of it this morning."21 As just discussed, she had talked about the upcoming attack with Fleming two days before, and had also discussed committing a sniper attack to multiple peers over a long period of time.
+During the attack, Spencer denied planning the shooting, claiming, "I just thought of it this morning."
+As discussed above, she had talked about the upcoming attack with Fleming two days before and had also mentioned committing a sniper attack to multiple peers over a long period of time.
 Her claim that she just had the idea to shoot people that morning was a lie.